-Hugh Hefner Fast Facts
+Hugh Hefner Fast Facts - CNN

 March 1985 - Suffers a mild stroke.

-1988 - Hefner steps down as chairman and CEO, and his daughter, Christie, takes control.
+1988 - Hefner steps down as chairman and CEO and Christie takes control.
 He remains active in various editorial duties, including choosing the Playmate of the Month.
-(Christie Hefner serves as CEO until 2009.)
+Christie serves as CEO until 2009.

 1989 - Playboy Enterprises moves to smaller offices on Chicago’s Lake Shore Drive.